Exploring the Influence of Parametrized Pulsatility on Left Ventricular Washout under LVAD Support: A Computational Study Using Reduced-Order Models: Methods

 \subsection{Mathematical Modeling of Flow and Washout in the Left Ventricle}

 In the healthy left ventricle, blood enters from the atrium through the mitral valve during diastole and exits into the aorta through the aortic valve, whereas in the assisted left ventricle, the LVAD is attached to the apex and bypasses the aortic valve directly into the aorta.
 Blood still enters through the mitral valve.
 Because of the reduced pressure in the ventricle, the aortic valve remains closed most of the time.
 Blood flow is driven by the LVAD pump, which extracts blood at a flow rate determined by its rotational speed.
 We use an idealized, non-deforming, 2D left ventricular geometry; see \cref{fig:comp_domain}.
 The 2D geometry is obtained from a planar slice through a 3D geometry obtained from a numerical simulation \citep{pfaller2019}.
-We choose the largest volume of this simulated heart beat as our base geometry and insert the LVAD cannula at the apex.
+We choose the largest volume of this simulated heart beat as our base geometry.
+The largest volume is chosen because the original geometry does not simulate a diseased patient, but should account for the increased left ventricular volume in LVAD patients.
+The LVAD cannula is inserted at the apex.
 The plane that makes up our 2D geometry is defined by the center of the aortic valve, mitral valve, and LVAD cannula, as shown in \cref{fig:comp_domain}.
 The valves are defined as line segments.
 The domain boundaries consist of the aortic valve, mitral valve, cannula outlet and the inner ventricular walls.

 The LVAD flow rate is modeled as a time-dependent velocity expression and prescribed at the mitral valve.
 The prescribed velocity profile is parabolic over boundary width.
 At the outlet, a traction-free outflow is prescribed.
 The aortic valve remains closed at all times.
 At the inner surface of the left ventricular wall, the velocity is zero.